tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 Examples include many katakana words, such as `タクシー`, `エアコン`, `イクラ`.
 Even though they're pronounced differently in your language, you learn them easily from immersion alone.
+To suspend a card, press `@` on the keyboard.
+* In the books they teach many country names.
+The purpose of learning them is apparently to understand self introductions as well as be able to give one yourself.
+You can skip them too without losing too much.
 * Don't do too many new cards a day.
 At first, it may seem easy,
 but eventually Anki will overwhelm you with reviews.